Try these healthy holiday appetizers that can be made in little time and are sure to please anyone who tries them!

 Not sure what to do with leftover dip?
 Whisk in some olive oil to make a fantastic dressing.
 Here are many more ways you can use any remaining plain Greek yogurt to reduce waste!

-For this crowd-pleasing appetizer, prepare mini-chicken burgers ahead of time using ground, lean, organic chicken breast.
-Chop up the seasoned mushroom mixture above and add into patties.
+For this family-pleasing appetizer, prepare mini-chicken burgers ahead of time using ground, lean, organic chicken breast.
+Chop up the seasoned mushroom mixture above and add it into patties.
 Use about 1 cup of mushroom mixture for each pound of meat.
 Make extra and freeze them with a small square of wax paper between each patty.
-Then place in plastic bag, carefully squeezing out the air to prevent freezer burn.
+Then place in a plastic bag, carefully squeezing out the air to prevent freezer burn.
 Get the full recipe in my new cookbook with over 100 tasty recipes!

 Want to go meatless?
 Give these quinoa black bean burgers a try instead.
 You can freeze your patties for extended storage time.
-Then, when that holiday party comes up, thaw and cook up your pre-made patties, place a toothpick in the center of each burger, and arrange on a platter with a variety of colorful veggies.
+Then, when that holiday party comes up, thaw and cook up your pre-made patties, place a toothpick in the center of each burger, and arrange it on a platter with a variety of colorful veggies.

 Grilled Brussels Sprouts